The Ansoff Matrix – deciding your growth strategy

 So Coca-Cola expands by diversification.
 In 2019 it bought Costa Coffee, for example.
 Costa may still be a drinks company but the consumer who sits in a coffeehouse or grabs a drive-through coffee is very different to the shopper who buys a can of Coke.

 The other reason why the Coca-Cola example is illustrative is that shows company diversification needs deep pockets.
 Whether you acquire an existing company or develop a new product for a new market, you have to be ready for a significant investment.

-By happy coincidence, this market also provides us with our Virgin Group example.
+By happy coincidence, this market also provides us with our final Virgin Group example.
 Virgin diversified when it launched Virgin Cola.
 It hadn’t produced soft drinks before and it didn’t operate in the fast moving consumer goods market (FMCG).
-Virgin Cola was not a success which should be pause for thought for the rest of us.
+Virgin Cola was not a success.
+That should be pause for thought for the rest of us.

 So, that’s the Ansoff Matrix.
 It’s an old model but it’s still useful because, as we said at the start, it opens your eyes to the challenges that face any growth plans you have.